pcclarke/myd3docs/readme.md

 It is possible to register multiple keys in a nest operator.
 Each time a key is registered, it is pushed onto the end of the internal array of keys.
 The order of keys is in reverse of how they are registered; the last key registered is at the top of the hierarchy.

-> *Note*: if the string identifier does not match any property in an element of the array, that object will be appended to an "undefined" key group.
+> Note: if the string identifier does not match any property in an element of the array, that object will be appended to an "undefined" key group.

 **Example**